NaveeMaheshwari/rag-for-knowledge-intensive-nlp-tasks/README.md

 This is a re-implementation under a constrained compute and data budget, so a gap from the paper's numbers is expected.
 Specifically:

-- **Corpus**: paper uses the December 2018 Wikipedia dump (~21M passages); this work uses the TriviaQA training-split corpus only.
+- **Corpus**: paper uses the December 2018 Wikipedia dump (~21M passages); This work retrieves from the Wikipedia evidence documents bundled with TriviaQA's rc config .
 - **Datasets**: paper jointly trains/evaluates on NQ + TriviaQA + WebQuestions + CuratedTREC; this work uses TriviaQA alone.
-- **Scale**: ~138K training QA pairs and ~17K test pairs here, with mini-batch SGD instead of the paper's full-scale training setup.
 - **Variant**: only RAG-token is implemented (paper reports both RAG-sequence and RAG-token).

 ## Stack